 XP were a reaction to these heavyweight methodologies.
 And there were other examples.
 Some that come to mind are Feature Driven Development, Lean Software Development, and of course Scrum.
 These were collectively called agile methods or processes, following the release of the Agile Manifesto.
 But XP has had the strongest effect on me.

 For about six years now, Kent Beck has been at Facebook.
 There, it seems to me, he has been forced to re-evaluate XP, as well as his beliefs about how software should be built.
 In the past few months, he has begun trying to distill what he has learned.
 He calls this 3X, from the three distinct phases: explore, expand, extract.
 (In February, 2018, he left Facebook.)

 Here are the Facebook notes he has written on this topic (in chronological order):

-There are currently three talks by Beck on 3X, on YouTube and elsewhere (again, chronological order):
+There are currently five talks by Beck on 3X, on YouTube and elsewhere (again, chronological order):